Lobbyra/webserv/docs/poc/mini_serv/README.md

 Else, it will display on STDOUT the FULL response in ASCII that you recieved.

-If a Content-length is specified, i think you will have to use it to read nicely the request.

 Code is to put in ./login/*.